 What’s Best to Do and Go in the Summer

 Spend an evening by the Caspian Sea and enjoy some seafood.
-Another place you can enjoy is Absheron Peninsula which includes several resorts and beaches.
-Also, you can enjoy outdoor activities such as hiking and camping with stunning views of the Caucasus Mountains.
+The Absheron Peninsula, which includes several resorts and beaches, is another place you can visit.
+You can also enjoy outdoor activities such as hiking and camping with stunning views of the Caucasus Mountains.

-Another activity you can do during the summer in Azerbaijan is exploring the mud volcanoes.
+Another summer activity in Azerbaijan is exploring mud volcanoes.
 Mud volcanoes are formed by the eruption of mud and gases from underground.
-The most popular ones are Qubustan, Lokbatan and Turaghai mud volcanoes.
+The most popular ones are Qubustan, Lokbatan, and Turaghai mud volcanoes.

-You can enjoy the beach season from June to September.
-Summertime is harvesting time for some delightful fruits, berries, greens and vegetables.
+The beach season runs from June to September.
+Summertime is harvesting time for some delightful fruits, berries, greens, and vegetables.
 You can enjoy your chilled fruits by the beach or save them for a picnic to pamper yourself.
-You can enjoy seeing a wide range of animals and species at one of the many national parks, for example, Absheron National Park in the Caspian region, Shivan National Park in Salyan Rayon, or Agh Gol National Park.
+You can also see a wide range of animals and species at one of the many national parks, such as Absheron National Park in the Caspian region, Shivan National Park in Salyan Rayon, or Agh Gol National Park.

-You can also check out the Azerbaijan Carpet Museum, one of the world’s largest carpet museums.
-It has a wide range of materials and styles from different ages.
-You can also find an extensive range of pottery and metalwork dating back to the 14th century.
-During your tour, not only will you see amazing stuff, but you can buy mind-blowing souvenirs as well.
+You can also check out the Azerbaijan Carpet Museum, one of the world’s largest.
+It has a wide range of materials and styles from different ages, as well as an extensive range of pottery and metalwork dating back to the 14th century.
+During your tour, you will not only see fantastic stuff but also buy mind-blowing souvenirs.

 The Gabala Music Festival

-This annual festival is held every summer from late July to early August.
-It is held in Gabala city, hence the festival’s name.
+This annual festival, held every summer from late July to early August, is held in Gabala city, hence the festival’s name.
 Talented musicians worldwide come to perform at the festival in open-air concert halls.

 Further Fun Things to Do During Your Visit